 Monitoring Northern Ireland's Workforce - High level trends over time

-The central purpose of employer monitoring information is to allow employers (through their Article 55 reviews) to determine whether members of each community are afforded fair participation in those individual employments, however, there is also interest in considering monitoring figures at the Northern Ireland level.
+Although the central purpose of employer monitoring information is to allow employers (through their Article 55 reviews) to determine whether members of each community are afforded fair participation in those individual employments, there is also interest in considering monitoring figures at the Northern Ireland level.

 The Commission’s annual ‘Fair Employment Monitoring report’ has for more than two decades aggregated monitoring information across all monitored employers in Northern Ireland, to produce composition figures (employees, applicants, appointees, promotees, leavers) at the Northern Ireland level and for key sectors.

-By doing so, the Monitoring Report: Annual Summary of Monitoring Returns, 2016 (pdf, 944kb) seeks to inform employers and interested parties about aggregate compositional patterns that, alongside other information on local labour availability, might suggest a dynamic or pattern that might better inform their own considerations of fair participation within their own or specific employment(s).
+By doing so, the Monitoring Report: An overview of high level trends and aggregated monitoring returns (pdf, 1.7mb) seeks to inform employers and interested parties about aggregate compositional patterns that, alongside other information on local labour availability, might suggest a dynamic or pattern that might better inform their own considerations of fair participation within their own or specific employment(s).

-- While members of the Protestant community continue to comprise the majority of the monitored workforce, the Roman Catholic community share continues to increase (by around [0.5 pp] per annum) to [48.4%] in 2016.
-A gradual upward trend (averaging around [0.6 pp] per annum) in the Roman Catholic share of the monitored workforce has been observed since 2001.
+- While members of the Protestant community continue to comprise the majority of the monitored workforce, members of the Roman Catholic community continued to increase their share (by around [0.4 pp] per annum) to [47.4%] in 2014.
+A gradual upward trend (averaging around [0.6 pp] per annum) in the Roman Catholic community share of the monitored workforce has been observed since 2001.

-- In every year since 2006, members of the Roman Catholic community [53.8%] comprised a greater proportion of appointees than did the Protestant community [46.2%].
-In 2016, the Roman Catholic community share increased by [0.7 pp] marking a continuation of the overall trend of increased Roman Catholic appointees to the monitored workforce of [9.0 pp] from [44.8%] in 2001.
+- In every year since 2006, members of the Roman Catholic community [51.8%] comprised a greater proportion of appointees than did members of the Protestant community [48.2%].
+In 2014, the share of members from the Roman Catholic community decreased by [0.6 pp].
+However, during the period 2001-2014, the share of members from the Roman Catholic community has steadily increased, overall by [7.0 pp] from [44.8%] in 2001.

 See our latest Monitoring Report No.28